“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The growing social and economic challenges to young people and adults in communities mean the need for highly trained, passionate and creative professionals in the areas of youth and community work have never been greater.
 The University of Bolton’s MA in Community Development and Youth Studies is designed to prepare future leaders for this sector, ready for a career changing lives by challenging discrimination and oppression through informal social inclusion.

-The aim of this course is to extend your already considerable professional skills and knowledge with specialist modules that deepen your understanding of areas such as equality and diversity, community learning, and global community development and sustainability.
+This course aims to extend your already considerable professional skills and knowledge with specialist modules that deepen your understanding of areas such as equality and diversity, community learning, and global community development and sustainability.
 Our expert team will help you gain critical reflection, analysis and evaluation skills that support your ability to determine the impact of professional interventions on the community and young people.

-Overall, our aim is to help you gain the professional and transferable skills to move forward in your career, empowering young people and adults in communities.
+Overall, we aim to help you gain the professional and transferable skills to move forward in your career, empowering young people and adults in communities.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 As a graduate of our MA in Community Development and Youth Studies, you’ll have the skills and knowledge needed to lead and manage complex work with young people, adults and community groups.
-The course is ideal if you’re already working in the sector, if you wish to extend your knowledge, move into a more senior role or plan on embarking upon a career working with people in communities.
+The course is ideal if you’re already working in the sector and wish to extend your knowledge, move into a more senior role or plan to embark on a career working with people in communities.

-Graduates our MA in Community Development and Youth Studies can choose to work in management or senior level positions in a wide range of settings.
+Graduates of the University of Bolton's MA in Community Development and Youth Studies can choose to work in management or senior-level positions in a wide range of settings.
 These can include schools and colleges, youth and community centres, local government, charities, faith groups, uniformed services, youth training schemes, housing associations, outdoor centres, substance and alcohol misuse support organisations, youth offending teams, LGBT groups, community-based groups, environmental groups, international and sustainability projects, as well as residential settings such as care homes.

-Graduates can also use the qualification as a stepping stone to enter a range of other careers.
-For some of these roles, both relevant experience and/or postgraduate study may be required.
+Graduates can also use the qualification as a stepping stone into a range of other careers.
+For some of these roles, relevant experience and/or postgraduate study may be required.
 They include: